Date: Sat, 16 Sep 2006

 with time off the bike needed to see some of those sights, as well as a little

-fiddling with my route, I actually rode for a surprisingly short distance there,
+fiddling with my route, I actually rode for a surprisingly short distance

-turned out, that was probably a good thing.
+it turned out, that was probably a good thing.

-Having been at peace since it’s independence from
+Having been at peace since it’s

-Around and between the major cities and towns roads and services are good to
+comparatively good.
+Around and between the major cities and towns roads and

-excellent, while the rural areas are just slightly less “rough” than Kenya or
+services are good to excellent, while the rural areas are just slightly less

-Ethiopia.
-On the other hand, the most interesting places to visit, from my
+“rough” than Kenya or Ethiopia.
+On the other hand, the most interesting places

-perspective at least, are scattered rather widely around the fairly large
+to visit, from my perspective at least, are scattered rather widely around the

-bikes, planning a route was a bit of a challenge.
-In particular I had to skip
+impractical, to bikes, planning a route was a bit of a challenge.
+In particular

-the coastal areas once again, including the fascinating island of Zanzibar,
+I had to skip the coastal areas once again, including the fascinating island of

-which I would have loved to have seen.
+Zanzibar, which I would have loved to have seen.
+That was especially disappointing as I would

-see the sea again until the very end of the stage.
-I would, however, find
+not have another chance to see the sea again until the very end of the stage.
+I

-perhaps the next best thing before leaving the country.
-As with Kenya, most of
+would, however, find perhaps the next best thing before leaving the country.
+As

-the people speak Kiswahili, which has long been encouraged by the government as
+with Kenya, most of the people speak Kiswahili, which has long been encouraged

-a way to unify the nation.
-Though once again many people speak English well.
+by the government as a way to unify the nation.
+Though once

 The first day in the country should have been fairly